lancachenet/lancache-dns/README.md

 docker run -it --name steamcache-dns -p 53:53/udp -e STEAMCACHE_IP=10.0.0.3 kixelated/steamcache-dns:latest
 ```

+#### Additional options

-Add the `-d` argument to run the docker container in the background.
-Logs can then be accessed using `docker logs steamcache`.
+* `-d` will run the docker container in the background.
+Access the logs with `docker logs steamcache`.
+* `--network host` will use the host networking stack for improved performance.
+* `--log-opt max-size=10m --log-opt max-file=3` will automatically rotate container logs.

 ## Quick Explaination